More than 400 million years in the making

 There are two contrasting rock types in the area: sedimentary rock, derived from slow accumulation of sediment in river systems and shallow seas, mostly during the Carboniferous period, from 360 to 300 million years ago; and igneous rock, cooled from magma in volcanoes or trapped underground to form intrusions.

 The big contrast between these rock types is in their hardness: igneous rocks tend to be tough and slow to erode, so they form the hills, including the Pentlands and the Seven Hills of Edinburgh.
 Sedimentary rocks are softer, and get worn down to create the gently undulating topography surrounding the hills, where most of the city is built.
+Visit the Edinburgh’s Geological Sites page to find out about the best places to explore geology around Edinburgh.

 Travel back 350 million years, and this area lay south of the equator, part of a large continent with a warm, wet climate.
 The mountains to the north were eroding, supplying sediment to large river systems flowing south.
 Over time, the environment changed in cycles, driven largely by changing sea level; you can see some of this variety at various places around the city (Sites: Water of Leith, Stockbridge; Barn’s Ness, East Lothian).
 At times river deltas and swamps dominated, covered in thick vegetation.
 Sand accumulated in river channels, forming layers of sandstone that have been exploited for Edinburgh’s building stone (Sites: Edinburgh city centre).
 In other places, swampy vegetation accumulated and eventually formed coal (Sites: Scottish Mining Museum, Newtongrange).
 Sometimes, sea level rose, flooding the central lowlands of Scotland with warm, shallow seas that thrived with life.
 Common lifeforms in the Carboniferous sea includes corals, crinoids and brachiopods and these helped to create limestone layers (Sites: Barns Ness, East Lothian).